 Let's grill corn

-- Snip off a little bit at the top of the corn so the long silks and the tips of the husks don’t burn on the grill
+Step 3.
+With a pair of kitchen shears or just scissors snip off a little bit at the top of the corn so the long silks and the tips of the husks don't burn on the grill.

 Please make sure to pin for later when you want to grill some corn.